marnelfr/udemy.react/README.md

 ## React State
 React evaluate every single component and then render them in the DOM as the app is initially rendered, and it doesn't do that again.
-It only reevaluates and rerender a given component when its state changes.
+It only reevaluates and rerender a given component when its state changes.\
+The initial value gives to ``useState()`` is only considered when the state is registered.
+Next, only the last value of the state value is returned by react when rendering the component instance.

+State can be updated for whatever reason we may have: upon user events, or because of a timer expired (with setTimeout()) for example.